 Commands for the event logs are given in Section 17.5.6, “Event Reports Generated in MySQL Cluster”; commands for creating backups and restoring from them are provided in Section 17.5.3, “Online Backup of MySQL Cluster”.

-ndb_mgm and MySQL Cluster Manager.
+Using ndb_mgm with MySQL Cluster Manager.

 MySQL Cluster Manager handles starting and stopping processes and tracks their